-- This Mineral Resource Estimate was prepared by Gary Giroux, P.Eng. in accordance with NI 43-101, with an effective date of January 17, 2017. - Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - The estimate of Mineral Resources may be materially affected by environmental, permitting, legal or other relevant issues.
-The Mineral Resources have been classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves in effect as of the date of this news release. - All figures were rounded to reflect the relative accuracy of the estimates. - Metal assays were capped where appropriate.
+- The Mineral Resource Estimate was prepared by Gary Giroux, P.Eng. in accordance with NI 43-101, with an effective date of January 17, 2017. - Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - The estimate of Mineral Resources may be materially affected by environmental, permitting, legal or other relevant issues.
+The Mineral Resources have been classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves. - All figures were rounded to reflect the relative accuracy of the estimates. - Metal assays were capped where appropriate.

 A mining design, cost model and production schedule have been developed for the Ixtaca Zone, focused on the near surface high grade limestone hosted portions of the Ixtaca Zone deposit.
 The mine schedule includes an open pit mining operation with a process plant to produce gold and silver dore.
 The plant will operate initially at an average plant throughput of 7,650 tonnes per day (tpd) and expanding to 15,300 tpd by Year 5.
-The process plant is designed to be the Rock Creek Mill relocated to the property and includes conventional crushing, grinding, gravity, floation, and concentrate leaching using carbon in pulp ("CIP").
+The process plant is designed to be the Rock Creek Mill relocated to the property and includes conventional crushing, grinding, gravity, floatation, and concentrate leaching using carbon in pulp ("CIP").
 In the PFS, the limestone host rock comprised 82% of the metal produced, volcanic 8% and black shale 10% on a gold-equivalent basis using a 69:1 silver to gold ratio.